-Tree planting help for shade or fruit; or simply beauty; it's fun.
+Tree planting help is for those wanting shade or fruit in their garden; or simply beauty.
+It's fun.

-They add so much to any and every garden, but your choice must be wisely made.
-Perhaps it's for shade from the hot summer sun, but will it make you too cold in the winter?
-Perhaps a deciduous plant that loses its leaves might be the solution.
+Trees add so much to any and every garden; but your choice must be wisely made.
+Perhaps it is for shade from the hot summer sun, but will it also make you too cold in the winter?
+Would a deciduous-plant that loses its leaves be the solution.

-The first I would plant in any and every garden is a lemon, but of course in Chicago it would have to go into a pot; for the beautiful golden fruit, the exquisitely scented blossom and what the fresh juice does for any salad, or hummus for example, it's top of the pops for me.
+The first tree I would plant in any and every garden is a lemon but, of course, in Chicago it would have to go into a pot; for the beautiful golden fruit, the exquisitely-scented blossom and what the fresh juice does for any salad.
+It is top of the pops for me.

-Perhaps you are planning a tree planting memorial, and the spot you've chosen is in middle of an existing lawn.
-Where you can enjoy memories of your loved one every day.
+Perhaps you are planning a tree planting memorial, and the spot you've chosen is in the middle of an existing lawn.
+Where you can enjoy fond memories of a loved-one every day.

-Can you see the pair of famed Hadeda ibis hooking crickets and earthworms out of the lawn?
+Can you see the pair of famed Hadeda ibises hooking up crickets and earthworms out of the lawn?

-But perhaps you have to clear the jungle for planting avocado trees, as I have to do.
-It's hard work, and there will be considerable burning of the brush.
-Any half rotten sticks will be carefully garnished for the pit we are about to dig, or for composting with sticks and garden refuse.
-The alternative is inorganic fertiliser.
+But perhaps you have to clear the jungle before planting an avocado tree, as I had to do.
+It is hard work; and there will be considerable burning of the brush.
+Any half-rotten sticks will be carefully garnished for the pit we are about to dig; or for composting along with garden refuse.
+The alternative is an inorganic fertiliser.

 This page may give you some ideas for the larger garden and a Compact Compost Tumbler.